1. Introduction

 - Availability ratio (Ar): evaluates how many liquid resources and those that can be readily liquidated (availability) make it possible to meet the commitments undertaken.
 The financial balance is around 1.5–2, i.e., the short-term assets must be greater than the short-term liabilities.

-- Coverage ratio (Cr): if Cr > 1, all durable goods have been financed with medium-long term sources. if Cr < 1, part of the resources used will have to be returned in the short term.
+- Coverage ratio (Cr): if Cr > 1, all durable goods have been financed with medium-long term sources.
+If Cr < 1, part of the resources used will have to be returned in the short term.

 - Dependency ratio (Dr): expresses the share of external sources of financing compared to the total.
 It varies from zero to one depending on whether the farm is totally independent or dependent on external resources.